cedchauv/Grade-Prediction-API/index.md

 ```
 This leaves us with a processed dataset ready for use in our neural network!

-We do this two times to create a reduced-dataset for math and portuguese that we use to train our webservice ai-model, and once to create a useable complete dataset file, where we don't run the code that removes columns.
+We do this two times to create a reduced-dataset for math and portuguese that we use to train our webservice AI-model, and once to create a useable complete dataset file, where we don't run the code that removes columns.

 Now it's time for some dataset analysis.
 First we want to check the grade distribution (after G3 = 0 has been removed).
 ```python